MSA Knowledge Standards

-MSA’s goal is to assist members in furthering their career paths.
-Knowledge Standards represent skills that are at the core of MSA learning programs designed to support your professional development.
-They are a comprehensive summary of what today’s nonprofit retail professionals need to know.
-They are more than a list of responsibilities.
-They help you validate your current position, guide your institution’s understanding of a nonprofit retail enterprise and serve as a road map to your success.
-The curriculum for MSA’s certificate and the upcoming certification programs is designed around the Knowledge Standards.
+Knowledge Standards are a comprehensive summary of what today’s nonprofit retail professionals need to know and represent skills that are at the core of MSA learning programs.
+As a museum store professional, strengthening your skill levels within these standards will help you validate your current position, guide your institution’s understanding of a nonprofit retail enterprise and serve as a road map to your success.

 Here are the eight Knowledge Standards with a complete list of the critical elements of each skill.